m-polwayne/cloud-computing/README.md

 Cloud Computing Ecosystem - It’s important to understand that an ecosystem of participants defines the market.
 This ecosystem consists of three categories of players:

 Consumers of Services
 These are the everyday end-users (like yourself or your colleagues) that use cloud services in their day-to-day business activities.
 They often may have little understanding of where the service resides or how it is designed; they simply need the capabilities to get the job done.
+Microsoft OneDrive, Google Drive, iCloud

+Provider of Services
+These cloud providers offer a variety of functions ranging from infrastructure services to applications and tools.
+ Examples of prominent providers:Amazon Web Services,